Halytskyi/SmartThings/home-cluster/rack-alarm-system/README.md

 - send messages to server (via [PJON protocol](https://github.com/gioblu/PJON)) when detect smoke, flame or external motion;
 - send "status" message to server each 1 minute;
 - send message to server and HIGH signal within 1 minute after last any sensor triggered (except A5 external motion sensor).
-Can be used, for example, for turn off the air-conditioner system.
+Can be used, for example, for turn off the air-conditioner system, rack/cluster cooling system, etc.

 ### PJON Specification